arduino-libraries/WiFiNINA/docs/api.md

 ### `client.connect()`

 #### Description
 Connect to the IP address and port specified in the constructor.
-The return value indicates success or failure. connect() also supports DNS lookups when using a domain name (ex:google.com).
+The return value indicates success or failure. connect() also supports DNS lookups when using a domain name (e.g., google.com).

 #### Syntax